Sep

 1 Corinthians 15:28

-At this time, God will also cause all sorrow and pain to be forgotten.
+At that time, God will also cause all sorrow and pain to be forgotten.

 And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there by any more pain: for the former things are passed away.
 And he that sat upon the throne said, Behold, I make all things new.
 And he said unto me, Write: for these words are true and faithful.